paweljarosz/defarc/README.md

 	defarc.select_asset("proper-name") -- will select and save inside DefArc module a asset data for given name
 ```

-## Asset Content
+## Asset Content:

-### .get_asset_name([asset])
+### get_asset_name([asset])
 Returns a asset name of selected asset data.
-This function returns a proper asset name if proper asset_id or asset_name is provided, otherwise it returns a asset name of saved/selected asset_table.
+This function returns a proper asset name if proper asset_id or asset_name is provided, otherwise it returns a asset name of selected asset_table.

 * **PARAMETER:** `asset` (string, optional) - an id or name of a asset from Arcweave JSON or Lua table with asset data (asset_table)
 * **RETURNS:** `asset_name` (string) - a string with asset name